jmgandarias/jmgandarias.github.io/content/publication/C_2018_JA_Uso/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Antonio J. Muñoz-Ramírez
+  - Jesús M. Gómez-de-Gabriel
   - admin
+  - José Cádenas
+  - Jaime Molina
-  - Sepehr Akbari-Kalhor
+  - Anthony Mandow
-  - Jesus M. Gomez-de-Gabriel

 # Author notes (optional)
 author_notes: